sakshi8707/BE-PROJECT/README.md

 ## Conclusion:

 - The blockchain-based solution ensures visibility through traceability.
-- QR code authentication and encrypted transactions ensure blood integrity (now working on that part).
+- QR code authentication and encrypted transactions ensure blood integrity (currently working on that part).
 - The optimization algorithm ensures blood availability in hospitals at all times.
 - Blood scarcity during emergencies is eliminated.
 - Traditional system transparency issues are resolved.